 - After the ECS instance enters the Reversed Enable Replicating state, choose Operation column. in the

-- In the Failback pane that appears, set CPU, Memory, Recovery Network, IP Address, and Execute script after recovery, and click Start.
+- In the Failback pane, set the CPU, Memory, Recovery Network, IP Address, and Post Script parameters.
+Then, click Start.

 - After the failback is completed, choose Operation column to register the protected ECS instance again. in the